Oluwafisayomi97/CAPSONE-PROJECT-2/README.md

 ## The Data Tools Used
 ---
 •	Microsoft Excel: Excel was used for initial data exploration, cleaning, and basic analysis.
-Pivot tables and formulas were applied to calculate metrics like average sales per product and total revenue by region.[Download here](http://www.microsoft.com)
+Pivot tables and formulas were applied to calculate metrics like average sales per product and total revenue by region.• The Microsoft Excel was used to removed eliminate records to ensure data accuracy.
+ The microsoft Excel functions (SUM, COUNT, AVERAGE, AVERAGEIF, AND SUMIF) for statistical calculations like total revenue, and average revenue.
+ Creating a New Calculated Columns: I added a new sales column to calculate the sum of unit price and quantity [Download here](http://www.microsoft.com)

 •	SQL: SQL was employed to load and query the dataset within a SQL Server environment.
 This allowed for more advanced analysis, such as calculating total revenue per product, identifying top-performing products, and analyzing sales trends.
 SQL also enabled efficient filtering and grouping to derive insights from large volumes of data.

 •	Power BI: Power BI was used to create an interactive dashboard that visually represents the insights obtained from Excel and SQL analyses.
-The dashboard includes components like a sales overview, top-performing products, and regional breakdowns, allowing stakeholders to interact with the data and quickly understand key findings.
+The dashboard includes components like a subcription trends, average subscription duration, popular subscription type.

-•	Github for portfolio building
+•	Github: for portfolio building

-## Data Cleaning and Preparation
----
-• Removing Duplicate: Eliminated duplicated records to ensure data accuracy

-• Creating New Calculated Columns: I added a new sales column to calculate the sum of unit price and quantity

-• Pivot Tables: I created pivot tables to analyze sales by product, region, and period, total revenue by Product

 ## Exploratory Data Analysis
 ---